DrawKit/DrawKit/README.md

 [DKMiniDemo](https://github.com/DrawKit/legacy-DrawKit-mini-demo/releases/download/v1.5/DKMiniDemo-1.5.zip) and [source code](https://github.com/DrawKit/legacy-DrawKit-mini-demo)  are great for learning about DrawKit.

+## How We Work Together / Contributing

+This project is maintained thanks to the contributors who send pull requests. [@grahammiln](https://miln.eu) typically deals with administrative tasks and contributors do the rest.

+We will merge any pull request that adds something useful and does not break existing code, and will often grant commit access to the repository.

+If you're an active user and want to be a maintainer, please get in touch.

+DrawKit needs your help!
+There are numerous warnings to address and minor updates needed.
+Pick something easy and make a difference.
+Please help maintain and support this incredible framework.

 ## Package Managers

 Carthage and CocoaPods are dependency managers.
 They aim to help automate and simplify the use of 3rd-party libraries like [DrawKit](https://drawkit.github.io/) in your Xcode projects.